Skip to main content

 • Decide which of the panels best suits the needs of your patient/family.
 For end stage renal diseases, there are a number of available panels including:

-• R257 Unexplained young onset end-stage renal disease: This indication should be considered for patients under the age of 36 presenting with unexplained end-stage renal disease where no cause has been identified by clinical assessment, biochemistry, imaging or biopsy.
+• R257 Unexplained young onset end-stage renal disease: This indication should be considered for patients under 36 years of age presenting with unexplained end-stage renal disease where no cause has been identified by clinical assessment, biochemistry, imaging or biopsy.
 This test is carried out using whole genome sequencing (WGS).

 • If there are additional features that suggest a particular diagnosis, consider the following tests:

 • R27 Paediatric disorders and R89 Ultra-rare and atypical monogenic disorders: These indications should be considered for individuals with complex or syndromic presentations.
-R27 includes microarray and a WGS ‘super-panel’.
 R89 includes microarray and WGS panels selected by the requesting clinician.
-Both require authorisation from clinical genetics.
+R27 is an amalgamation of over 10 panels of genes known to be associated with a broad range of paediatric developmental disorders.
+It may now be ordered directly by paediatricians, though a discussion with clinical genetics services may be beneficial.

 Resources